PronskyiRoman/SimpleGitHubApp/README.md

 Description: App for help users do search across the GitHub

 Requirements:
--Text field for search phrases
+Markup : * Text field for search phrases
--List of responces
+Markup : * List of responces
--By tap on cell opens repository page in web browser.
+Markup : * By tap on cell opens repository page in web browser.

 -Technology Stack:
---SwiftUI
---Combine
+Markup : * SwiftUI
+Markup : * Combine
---Networking custom UrlSession with async await
----Used GitHub search API in order to perform the search: https://developer.github.com/v3/search.
+Markup : * Networking custom UrlSession with async await Markup :    * Used GitHub search API in order to perform the search: <https://developer.github.com/v3/search>.
---Navigation Coordinator with NavigationPath and NavigationStack --UnitTest
+Markup : * Navigation Coordinator with NavigationPath and NavigationStack Markup : * UnitTest

 -Libraries:
---Kingfisher Loading images from the server
+Markup : * Kingfisher Loading images from the server

 -Architecture MVVM